For whatever it's worth: my advice on job hunting in tech

 In this era, where everything is digital, the more of a personal connection you can make, and the more people you can make it with, the better off you’ll be.

-A great way to do this is to get involved with any local or regional organization you can find.
-Most cities and metro areas will have developer meetups, and probably some dev groups on Discord, Slack, Meetup, etc. There may even be Facebook groups, bulletin boards, and the like.
+A great way to do this is to get involved with any relevant regional dev group you can find.
+Most large cities have developer meetups, and groups on Discord, Slack, Meetup, etc. There may even be Facebook groups, bulletin boards, and the like.

-Even if you aren’t looking locally, I’d still recommend seeking out groups for professionals like you, especially in your area.
+Even if you aren’t looking locally, I’d still recommend seeking out dev groups in your area.
 Get involved, and get to know the members.
-Go wherever the crowd happens to be.
 If you can make in-person connections, they’ll likely be your strongest, but online friends are real friends, too.

 Wherever you are, be active.
 Have helpful and friendly conversations.
 Share useful things.
 Become a name and face that people recognize and think of positively.

-Nobody likes the guy who pops into the channel on day one and says “hey everyone, I’m looking, have any jobs?
-Send them my way.”
+Nobody likes the guy who pops into the channel on day one and says “hey everyone, I’m looking, send jobs my way.”

 That’s tactless.
 Don’t be that guy.
 Nobody has any reason to help that person.